There are times when your hair looks just perfect, without you doing anything special.

 How to Use Hair Clay

-So, check out the basics of application below:
+So, check out the basics of the application below:

 As you can see, there are many options for hair clay at your disposal.

-Each of the above products have their good points and drawbacks, but considering your circumstances, we are certain you will benefit from one of them.
+Each of the above products has its good points and drawbacks, but considering your circumstances, we are certain you will benefit from one of them.

 Go ahead and give one a try.
 We are sure you won’t be disappointed!